microsoft/computervision-recipes/image_classification/FAQ.md

 but they do not necessarily work on all the problems.
 You should only apply transformations if the transformed images end up looking like the data you plan to score on.
-For example, as you can see from the figure below, flipping horizontally and vertically (flip_h and flip_v in the figure) will harm the performance of the model for character recognition.
+For example, as you can see from the figure below, flipping horizontally and vertically (flip_h and flip_v in the figure) will harm the model performance in character recognition.
-On the other hand, both flipping transforms will be ok for satellite images as shown in the figure.
+For bottle images, vertical flipping still does not look good for improving the model accuracy while horizontal flipping does.
-For bottle images, it will depend on the data you expect to score.
-If you have objects laid on a surface with random direction, you should consider to use vertical flipping and rotation.
-Otherwise, vertical flipping will not help to promote the model accuracy.
+On the other hand, both flipping transforms will be useful for satellite images as shown in the figure.

 ![Different transformations](media/transform_examples.jpg)
 *Examples of different image transformations